arvind-codegnan/cdg-hyd-jfs-058/sql-exercises-part-2.md

 1. **MOV-D1:** Preview and delete the archived fictional movie `MOV24005`.
 2. **MOV-D2:** Insert a temporary movie with code `MOV-TEMP-01` and then delete it.
-3. **MOV-D3:** Start a transaction, delete every upcoming movie, inspect the temporary result, and roll back.

 ---